artetxem/vecmap/README.md

 The package includes the tools necessary to map embeddings from one language into another as described in the papers, evaluation tools for word translation induction, word analogy and word similarity/relatedness, and scripts to reproduce the results reported there.

+**NOTE**: The code for our ACL 2018 paper "A robust self-learning method for fully unsupervised cross-lingual mappings of word embeddings" is not available yet, but should be coming soon.
+If you want to get notified when it is, you can watch this repository or follow me at Twitter (@artetxem).

 If you use this software for academic research, please cite the relevant paper(s):
 ```
 @inproceedings{artetxe2018generalizing,